ajitagupta/howtoacethebehavioralinterview/README.md

 It is arrogant not to do your homework first.
 You need to show respect in a way that demonstrates understanding for your work and the company.
 You must plan your presentation thoroughly, in every detail.
 You must make your presentation smooth and fluent, answering each of the interviewer's questions or concerns.
 You must study proper conduct and dress for the business, organization or individual whom you will be confronting.
 A professional presentation significantly lowers fear and skepticism and raises trust and credibility.

-When you take the time to learn about the company's work, purpose and performance, you will bond with them.
-Your interviewers will enjoy and feel confident working with you in the future.
-As the adage goes: *"They don’t care how much you know until they know how much you care."*

 ## I) You
 ### 1. Background
 As an introduction, learn to narrate a different version of your CV and career path.
 Who are you?
 Where / what did you study and why?
 What were your most important career decisions?
 Present yourself as a self-effacing, intelligent, hard-working, conscientious and driven person whom the team can trust and who fits into company culture.
 Now let the company representative do the same about him- / herself.